mrdougal/heroku-study-notes/architecture/ssl.md

 - endpoints auto scale, but more than 150 requests sec or 2x existing requests per sec should contact support.
 (Might take 2 business days)
 - Supports older browsers
 - Can disable TLS 1.0 or 1.1
-- Support for WSS (websocket security)
+- Support for WSS (WebSocket Secure)

 Doesn't